top of page

 2020

-A hand-drawn grid structure functions as a scaffold that contains, directs and defines successive washes of diluted paint.
-The painting process draws on gravity to make vertical linear traces of running paint.
+A simple grid structure functions as a scaffold that contains, directs and defines successive washes of diluted paint.
+The painting process draws on gravity to make vertical linear traces of the running paint.
 Each painting is a concentrate of one colour.
 A sequence of variables and permutations are set in motion.
 Irregularities of hand, line and mark, variations in colour, pattern and rhythm determine the perceptual shifts in the pictorial space.
 As these variables unfold they become the elements that activate and identify each painting.

 Acrylic paint on linen canvas, 195 x 150 cm each.